Lee Dexter Schinasi

 Professor Schinasi is a co-author of several books on evidence and litigation skills including, The Military Rules of Evidence Manual, Military Evidentiary Foundations, The Florida Evidence Code Trial Book, Florida Evidentiary Foundations, Evidence in Florida, Emerging Problems Under the Federal Rules of Evidence, Lawyers Cooperative Practice Guide: Florida Evidence.

 For more than 30 years, Professor Schinasi has taught evidence, litigation skills, and national security law related topics.
+Currently, he also serves as Executive Director of Clinical Programs.
 Before joining the Barry Law faculty, he taught at the University of Miami School of Law in Coral Gables, from June 1995 to August 2004.
 Professor Schinasi's current teaching responsibilities focus on Torts, Civil Procedure, the Federal and Florida Rules of Evidence, and National Security Law.
 He is a frequent speaker on these subjects at national, military, and state level continuing legal education programs.